 General liability polices generally do not cover business interruption claims.

 Markel Specialty has temporarily stopped offering new event cancellation policies or endorsing event cancellation coverage onto event liability policies.
 Event liability policies can still be purchased online or by calling an event insurance specialist at 800-236-2453.
-Please click here to view our FAQ’s page for more information.
+For more information, view our FAQ's page.

 Due to marina closures, we recommend avoiding longer voyages as resources are diminishing.
 If a trip is necessary to return to homeport, we suggest early planning.
 We have found the following sites to be helpful when determining your plan: https://dockwa.com/ and https://www.waterwayguide.com/covid-19-reports.
 If a trip will not be completed on time, it's important to let your agent (as shown on the Declarations Page) know as soon as possible.